Family: Adenoviridae

 Species demarcation criteria

-There is only a single species in the genus: Pond slider testadenovirus A. At least two of the following demarcation criteria could be used to delineate further species:
+There is a single species in the genus: Testadenovirus trachemysis.
+At least two of the following demarcation criteria could be used to delineate further species when the full genomes will be gained from the related unclassified testadenoviruses:

 • Host range